-Python for Windows
+Installing Python for Windows

-Both Zones 1.4.2 for Windows and the CLI Zoning Tool 1.4 require Python be installed on the machine that will perform the zoning.
-Zones 1.4.2 for Windows uses Python 2.7. the CLI Zoning Tool will work on Python 2.6 or 2.7.
+Both Zones 1.4.2 for Windows and the CLI Zoning Tool require Python be installed on the machine that will perform the zoning.
+Zones 1.4.2 for Windows uses Python 2.7.
+The CLI Zoning Tool will work on Python 2.6 or 2.7.

-- 1. Go to http://support.sgi.com.
-Log in with your credintials. - 2.
-Select the version of Python required, or contact SGI Customer Support for the latest working version. - 3.
-Download and start the installation. - 4.
-The installation will ask which directory in which to install python (the default is c:\Python##\ where ## is the version number). - 5.
-On the Customize Python pane, click Next. - 6.
+- 1. Go to http://support.sgi.com, log in with your credentials, and select the version of Python required, or contact SGI Customer Support for the latest approved version. - 2.
+Download and start the installation. - 3.
+The installation will ask which directory in which to install python (the default is c:\Python##\ where ## is the version number). - 4.
+On the Customize Python pane, click Next. - 5.
 On the Complete Python Installation pane, click Finish.